 Calls from cell phones to 911 go to an area California Highway Patrol (CHP) dispatch center.
-The Dispatchers there then transfer callers to the right agency based on where the caller says is and the type of emergency, so be clear that you have a medical emergency.
+The Dispatchers there then transfer callers to the right agency based on where the caller says they are and the type of emergency, so be clear with your location and that you have a medical emergency.